-- Bucks County Community College offers a clinical program in Radiography. - The Johns Hopkins University Schools of Medical Imaging offers clinical programs in Radiography, Nuclear Medicine Technology, and Diagnostic Medical Sonography. - Pennsylvania College of Health Sciences (PCHS) offers a clinical program in Radiologic Technology, Diagnostic Medical Sonography, Nuclear Medicine, Cardiovascular Invasive Specialty, Cardiac Electrophysiology, Respiratory Therapy, Surgical Technology and Clinical (Medical) Laboratory Sciences. - The Widener/Crozer Program offers students the opportunity to study Radiography as well as Diagnostic Medical Sonography.
+- Bucks County Community College offers a clinical program in Radiology Technician. - The Johns Hopkins University Schools of Medical Imaging offers clinical programs in Radiography, Nuclear Medicine Technology, and Diagnostic Medical Sonography. - Pennsylvania College of Health Sciences (PCHS) offers a clinical program in Cardiac Sonography, Radiology Technician, Diagnostic Medical Sonography, Nuclear Medicine Technician, Cardiovascular Technology, Respiratory Therapy Technician, Surgical Technician Clinical (Medical) Laboratory Sciences and Vascular Sonography Technician. - The PSU Hershey Medical Center MLS Program offers students the opportunity for Medical Laboratory Science concentration students to complete their clinical training in this area. - The Thomas Jefferson University offers students the opportunity to study and complete their doctoral degree in Pharmacy. - The Widener/Crozer Program offers students the opportunity to study Radiology Technician as well as Diagnostic Medical Sonography Technician.

-At the conclusion of the third year of study at Immaculata, the allied health student will transfer to a selected partner school program for study in the clinical field.
+At the conclusion of the third year of study at Immaculata, the allied health student will transfer to a selected partner school program where they have been accepted for study in the clinical field.
 After successfully completing the first year of study at the partner institution, a minimum of 30 credits will be transferred back to Immaculata University and the student will be awarded a BS in Allied Health Science from Immaculata University.